juju/docs/src/en/tut-google.md

 such application - Django - with Google Compute Engine (GCE) in less than 10 minutes.
 But you could just as easily use Amazon AWS or Microsoft Azure, and just as easily deploy Kubernetes, Cassandra or even OpenStack.
-It's the magic of Juju that's making it happen.
+It's the magic of Juju that makes it happen.

 ## Step 1: Installation
 First, install Juju 2.
 If you're running Ubuntu 16.04 LTS (Xenial), this is as simple as entering `sudo apt install juju` into the terminal.

 ## Step 2: Pick a cloud
-Type `juju list-clouds` and you'll output very similar to the following:
+Type `juju list-clouds` and you'll see output very similar to the following:

 ```bash
 CLOUD        TYPE        REGIONS